freqtrade/freqtrade/docs/deprecated.md

 ### Allow running multiple pairlists in sequence

-The former `"pairlists"` section in the configuration has been removed, and is replaced by `pairlist` - being a list to specify a sequence of pairlists.
+The former `"pairlist"` section in the configuration has been removed, and is replaced by `pairlists` - being a list to specify a sequence of pairlists.

 The old option has been deprecated in 2019.11 and has been removed in 2020.4.

+### deprecation of bidVolume and askVolume from volumepairlist

+Since only quoteVolume can be compared between assets, the other options (bidVolume, askVolume) have been deprecated in 2020.4.